 1Source: Bureau of Labor Statistics, Occupational Outlook Handbook, Social Workers.
 National long-term projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

 2Source: Data for this analysis of job postings for professionals with a master’s degree in social work from January 1, 2018, to December 31, 2018, was retrieved using Burning Glass Technologies: Labor Insight™.
 Results for industry sectors and job titles are at the national level and may not reflect local and/or short-term job conditions and are subject to change.

 The minimum academic credential required to obtain licensure to practice as a social worker in most states is a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
 Walden University’s MSW program is accredited by CSWE.

 State licensing boards are responsible for regulating the practice of social work, and each state has its own academic, licensure, and certification requirements.

 Walden recommends that students consult the appropriate social work licensing board in the state in which they plan to practice to determine the specific academic requirements for licensure.
 Walden enrollment advisors can provide information relating to the state-by-state requirements for licensure.
-However, it remains the individual’s responsibility to understand, evaluate, and comply with all licensing requirements for the state in which he or she resides.
+However, it remains the individual’s responsibility to understand, evaluate, and comply with all licensing requirements for the state in which he or she intends to practice.
 Walden makes no representations or guarantee that completion of its coursework or programs will permit an individual to achieve state licensure, authorization, endorsement, or other state credential as a social worker.
-Learn more about professional licensure.